-The editorial opinions in Brazil celebrated the Pittsburgh G20 Summit's historic decision to replace the G8 with the G20 as the decision-making body for international economic cooperation, as well as the decision to give more power to the emerging powers in the IMF and the World Bank, increasing their voting shares.
+The editorial opinions in Brazil celebrated the Pittsburgh G20 summit's historic decision to replace the G8 with the G20 as the decision-making body for international economic cooperation, as well as the decision to give more control to the emerging powers in the IMF and the World Bank by increasing their voting shares.
 The leaders also agreed to revive talks to complete the Doha Round by the end of 2010.
-Those were the issues on the agenda of Pittsburgh Summit that President Lula's administration had made top priority.
+These were the issues on the agenda of the Pittsburgh summit that President Lula's administration had made top priority.

 Lula himself called the summit "historic," which reflected a shift in world power.
-And in his opinion, the BRICs achieved a remarkable and historical victory reflected in the G20 Summit's final communiqué.
-The rising of the emerging countries, the increase in their international representation, role and weight come as a result from the global financial crisis.
+And in his opinion, Brazil, Russia, India and China (BRIC) achieved a remarkable and historical victory, which was reflected in the G20 summit's final communiqué.
+The rise of the emerging countries and the increase in their international representation, role and weight come as a result of the global financial crisis.
 Small media coverage was given to other summit issues.